mozilla-extensions/dnssec-interference/TELEMETRY.md

 - We also send a ping at browser startup that simply indicates the beginning of the experiment for a given browser session.
 Similarly, we send another ping after the DNS response ping has been sent to indicate the end of the experiment for a given browser session.
-These pings looks like:
+These pings take the following form:

 ```
 event: (measurementStart, measurementEnd),